Vaishnav-Kanhirathingal/PassMark/README.md

 ### Settings

 The settings screen contains some preferences and some options.

-[settings screen]

-the `enable fingerprint by default` enables fingerprint protection option for all passwords by default during creation.
+The `enable fingerprint by default` enables fingerprint protection option for all passwords by default during creation.
 Same is true for `Enable offline storage by default`.
-Change Password button can be used to change your password.
+Rest is self-explanatory.
+Logout option safely logs you out of your account without destroying your local passwords in the process.
+Reset account option can be used to destroy everything associated with the user including local passwords.
+This is a self retrying function.
+So, it will retry the step where an error occurs.

+[settings screen nav and switches and logout]

 [change password gif]

-this is a self retrying function.
-So, it will retry the step where an error occurs.
+[reset user git]

+> 1. Switches and logout
+> 2. Change Password
+> 3. Reset User

 [change password gif retrying]

-Logout option logs you out of your account without destroying your local passwords in the process.

-[logout user git]

-While reset account
-option can be used to destroy everything associated with the user including local passwords.

-[reset user git]

 ## Error screens

 Error screens are necessary to handle error states.
-Each screen has an error UI to manage errors.
+Each screen has an error UI of some sort to manage errors.

-### Authentication error
+### Error Toasters

+Actions such as creating a `Vault` or `Password` are simple and do not require a separate UI composable.
+Hence, such actions just display a toast when an error is encountered.

+[wrong password toaster]

+[create vault toaster]

+[create password toaster]

+### Full Screen Error

+Actions like authenticating user in loading screen, loading the passwords and vaults from the api are full screen actions and do require a separate UI. here, They are given that separate UI.

+[auth loading error]

+[home list loading error]

-### Home error
+### Sequential looping error

+Actions like `changing user password` and `resetting a user` are sequential in nature and cannot proceed to their next stage if an error occurs.
+In such a case, it would go into a loop of retrying until the entire task list is completed.

+[change password looping error]

+[reset user looping error]

 ## Easter eggs [PENDING]

+> TODO